paulmillr/noble-ciphers/README.md

 higher chance of collision.
 In the example above, `random()` can collide and produce repeating nonce.

-To safely use random nonces, utilize XSalsa20 or XChaCha20: they increased nonce length to 192-bit, minimizing a chance of collision.
+To safely use random nonces, utilize XSalsa20 or XChaCha: they increased nonce length to 192-bit, minimizing a chance of collision.
 AES-SIV is also fine.
 In situations where you can't use eXtended-nonce algorithms, key rotation is advised. hkdf would work great for this case.